SeniorDesign2023/BlockHeads/status/status1.md

 * Jim is our advisor
 * For now, all we need is a server
 * Selma proposed our name be CredHub - Protecting your credentials
-* Tamara proposed the tagline You’ve got cred
+* Tamara proposed the tagline Youâ€™ve got cred
 * Megan showed us an example app from Colorado state government that holds credentials that we can partially use as a model
 * Kellen suggested we not only have a blockchain to store credentials but also we use a smart contract to verify with official organizations
 * Types of IDs/credentials: social security number, birth certificate, passport, drivers license/ID card, degrees, marriage license, etc.